in-rolls/parse_searchable_rolls/README.md

 Andaman & Nicobar Islands, Andhra Pradesh, Arunachal Pradesh, Dadra & Nagar Haveli, Daman & Diu, Goa, Jammu & Kashmir, Kerala, Manipur, Meghalaya, Mizoram, Nagaland, NCT OF Delhi, Puducherry, and Sikkim provide electoral rolls in English.
 Sikkim, Delhi, and Kerala's electoral rolls aren't readable.

-The format of the rolls is similar but not the same so we write a separate scripts for each, relying on some common functions like [pdfparser/rolls/base.py](pdfparser/rolls/base.py), etc.
+The format of the rolls is similar but not the same, so we write a separate scripts for each, relying on some common functions like [pdfparser/rolls/base.py](pdfparser/rolls/base.py), etc.

 **Requirements**